SAP/abap-cleaner/docs/profiles.md

 ('EMPTY LINES, SPACES, DECLARATIONS, SYNTAX, COMMANDS, PRETTY PRINTER, ALIGNMENT'); you may (de)activate the section headers to (de)activate all rules in this section, or use the buttons '**Activate: All / Default / Essential / None**' below the list.
-Here, '**Activate: Default**' will activate all rules that are active by ABAP cleaner defaults (which is true for most rules), while '**Activate: Essential**' will only activate rules that are explicitly demanded by the [Clean ABAP Styleguide](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md).
+Here, '**Default**' will activate all rules that are active by ABAP cleaner defaults (which is true for most rules), while '**Essential**' will only activate rules that are explicitly demanded by the [Clean ABAP Styleguide](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md).

-Click on one rule in the list to see a 'Description', 'References', 'Options', and 'Examples' for this rule on the right-hand side of the window.
+Click on one rule in the list to see a **Description**, **References**, **Options**, and **Examples** for this rule on the right-hand side of the window.
+If needed, you may use _Ctrl+C_ to copy the name of the current rule from the rule list to the clipboard.
+Alternatively, you may right-click the rule name or description on the right-hand side.

 ### References